kmontag/macher/README.md

 - one of the macher presets is applied - `@macher-ro` for `macher-discuss`, or `@macher` for the others.
 Note this will work regardless of whether the presets have been installed globally.

-- the request is sent from a shared buffer (`macher-action-buffer`) for the current workspace.
+- the request is sent from the current workspace's `(macher-action-buffer)`.
 The UI for this buffer can be customized with `macher-action-buffer-ui` and the associated hooks - see [Customization](#customization).

 You can define your own actions by customizing `macher-actions-alist`.
 You can also just ignore